soruly/trace.moe-telegram-bot/README.md

 _Note that the bot has no access to your messages before it is added to your group_

-## Known issues

-- Stickers are not supported
-- Image URL to large gif or video is not supported (limited by trace.moe API)
-- Sometimes video preview is missing

 ![Demo](demo.png)

 ## How to host the bot on your own